AKWOK15/Sudoku-Board-Solver/README.md

 # Sudoku Board Solver
-In this project, I created a sudoku solver using stacks.
-I used a text file to determine which numbers (the ones in blue) the solver had to work around.
+Solving sodoku boards always seemed like an amazing hobby until after hours of writing numbers in tiny little boxes only to erase them seconds later, I realized that maybe I should stick to coding.
+But then I realized that my coding skills could supply me with some help in my sudoku endeavors, and so this project was born.
+In the following video, I used a text file to determine which numbers (the ones in blue) the solver had to work around.
 Here's an example of my solver hard at work.

 https://github.com/AKWOK15/Sudoku-Board-Solver/assets/121518425/c089a11b-5a54-46ab-ba5f-cb2bd1c6b717